victorgraciaweb/dapp-react-defi/README.md

 # dapp-react-defi
-Dapp developed with solidity, Ganache and Truffle in Ethereum blockchain
+Dapp developed with Solidity, React, Ganache and Truffle in Ethereum blockchain

 How to run?
 --